suerion/hardcore-revive-plus/README.md

 - **Auto Revive** - When enabled, ghosts will automatically be revived after 10 minutes.
 - **Auto Revive Timer** - The amount of time in seconds before a ghost is automatically revived.

+### Ghosts
+- **Ghost Spawn Mode** - Choose where ghosts will appear after losing their final life:
+    - **Server Spawn** - Respawn at the configured server spawn.
+    - **Nearest Living Player** - Respawn near the closest living player.
+    - **Vanilla Spawn** - Respawn at the player's bed or respawn anchor, otherwise the world spawn.
+    - **Death Location** - Respawn at the location where the player died.

+### Revive
+- **Auto Revive Spawn Mode** - Choose where automatically revived players will respawn:
+    - **Vanilla Spawn** - Respawn at the player's bed or respawn anchor, otherwise the world spawn.
+    - **Server Spawn** - Respawn at the configured server spawn.
+    - **Death Location** - Respawn at the location where the player died.

+### World
+- **Respect Server Difficulty** - When enabled, Hardcore Revive+ uses the server's current difficulty instead of enforcing its own behavior.
+This allows the datapack to integrate more naturally with servers that change difficulty dynamically.

 ### Items
 - **Soul Charm** - When disabled, Soul Charms will no longer be craftable and split into their crafting recipe when dropped.